This is most recent syllabus. Your final syllabus will be given during your first day of class

-Four research projects will be pursued throughout the semester.
+Two research projects will be pursued throughout the semester.
 All projects are continuations of those from previous semesters and were created, hosted, and advanced by Umbra Institute professors, students, and staff.

 One project is internal and includes Umbra faculty, staff, and students:

 SoloItaliano – Umbra students will communicate only in Italian for 48 hours.
 The goal of this project is to understand the experience of non-native Italian speakers before, during, and after their participation in SoloItaliano.